- type: ask

 prompt: >-

-You are an adept college professor, skilled in producing carefully crafted,
+You are an adept college professor producing high quality learning

 **Core Goals**